KCOU JAZZ

 Songs Included

-At over 15 minutes in length, Search for the New Land by Lee Morgan is a tour-de-force.
-Bold and meditative in its approach, this piece battles between ethereal interludes and searing solos.
-This album followed up on the success of Morgan’s The Sidewinder but traded bluesy elements for expansive, modal landscapes.
+Clocking in at over 15 minutes, Search for the New Land by Lee Morgan is a tour-de-force.
+Bold and brewing in its approach, this piece battles between ethereal interludes and searing solos.

 Under the vision of trumpeter Lee Morgan, the sextet works like a machine: Herbie Hancock lays the ground work on piano as Wayne Shorter and the understated Grant Green trade solos with drummer Billy Higgins and bassist Reggie Workman.
 Together, they create a searching, spacious hard-bop sound that’s both introspective and commanding standout statement in Morgan’s catalog.

-A Brazilian composer known for shaping the sound of bossa nova, Jobim captures a serene, sun-soaked atmosphere that reflects the island’s gentle beauty through soft textures and flowing arrangements.
+The Brazilian composer, known for shaping the sound of bossa nova, captures a serene, sun-soaked atmosphere that reflects the island’s gentle beauty through soft textures and flowing arrangements.

 With mountains to the west and the Amazon basin to the east, Bolivia marks the final stop on a global jazz journey that included visits to Brazil, Antigua, Ethiopia, and Tunisia, spanning music from the 1950s to the 1970s.